 The Student Scientist is a student-run online science publication that includes a diverse array of STEM-related subjects.
 Since the founding in May 2018, we have grown to include hundreds of outstanding students interested in science writing.
 We aspire to create a national online community that connects student scientists through scientific literacy.
 We also hope to improve public awareness of contemporary scientific breakthroughs, allowing the students to be in contact with scientists and researchers at the pinnacles of their fields and providing them the ability to utilize their strengths in business and entrepreneurship to establish the organization into the platform it is now.

 Hi!
 My name is Tatum Wilhelm and I am from Orange County, California.
-I am a current Junior in high school.
+I am a current senior in high school, but will be matriculating to the Massachusetts Institute of Technology in the fall of 2019.
 I love science (especially chemistry!), cats, writing, and rowing.
-I am very passionate about advocating for the ethical treatment of animals, and serve as the President and Founder for my school’s Animal Rights Club.
+I am very passionate about advocating for the ethical treatment of animals, and serve as the President and founder of my school’s Animal Rights Club.
 I am also a member of the Human Relations Council, where I am able to encourage social justice and an inclusive environment for my peers.
-During my free time, I enjoy cooking, doing trivia, ceramics, and volunteering.
+As a Questbridge Scholar and first-generation low-income college student, I hope to empower fellow underprivileged students through STEM education.
+During my free time, I enjoy baking, doing trivia, ceramics, and visiting museums .
 I am so happy to be a part of TSS, as I am able to combine my love for STEM and writing into one amazing organization.

 Minh Tran, Editor-In-Chief

 Hello everyone!
-My name is Minh Tran and I am senior at duPont Manual High School, located in Louisville, Kentucky.
-I am a youth STEM education activist working to increase diversity in the STEM fields through my role as Vice President of Programming for STEM+Youth, Director of Design for KY STEMinar, Founder/Executive Director for STEMchats, and my work with TSS.
+My name is Minh Tran and I am a senior at duPont Manual High School, located in Louisville, Kentucky.
+I am a youth STEM education activist working to increase diversity in the STEM fields through my role CEO of STEMchats, the global nonprofit on a mission to help students celebrate, stimulate, and innovate through transformative peer-to-peer STEM education.
 I am Questbridge Scholar, an environmental cardiology researcher, and an orchestral violinist.
 In my free time, I can be found scouting for quality boba tea and Netflix shows.
-I hope to break barriers in STEM through student-driven teaching.

 Sasha Kolesnikov, Editor-In-Chief

 Hi!
-My name is Sasha Kolesnikov and I’m a rising senior from California.
+My name is Sasha Kolesnikov and I’m a senior from California.
 My hope is to combine my interest in cognitive neuroscience, design, and education in whatever I pursue.
-I’m a junior rep and volunteer at a local non-profit, participate in my school’s Model U.N., and am part of my school’s literary magazine.
-I also love sushi, chilling with friends, playing with my dog, reading, binging netflix, consuming unhealthy amounts of green tea ice cream, and creating random playlists on spotify!
+I’m a junior rep and volunteer at a local non-profit, participate in my school’s Model U.N., and am staff of other publications.
+I also love sushi, playing with my dog, reading, binging Netflix, consuming unhealthy amounts of green tea ice cream, and creating random playlists on Spotify!
 I’m super excited to be an Editor-in-Chief for TSS!

 Sean Alexander, Business Manager